 Incredible views, conversations, and most importantly, bonding!

 While we were waiting for our food, the wind picked up and started to blow quite hard and within a few minutes, a sudden rainfall made us rush inside a small store that was nearby.
-The sky turned dark and something in mind told me that we were not going anywhere soon.
+The sky turned dark and something in my mind told me that we were not going anywhere soon.

 Time for a change of plan